City Line (Merseytravel): Branding

-Trains

-There were 17 Class 142 diesel powered Pacer units painted in the PTE's yellow livery, ostensibly for use on City Line services.
-However, they are not dedicated to Merseyside operations and can often be seen working on other Northern Rail services outside the Merseyside area.
-Conversely, Class 142s in other liveries could previously be frequently seen working Lime Street City Line services.

-Some longer-distance City Line services are diagrammed for Class 150 or Class 156 Sprinter units.

-On 28 February 2007 Merseytravel announced a new deal with Northern Rail and Angel Trains, which would see four Pacers taken out of service and replaced by six Class 156 units.
-The higher capacity of the 156s will assist in tackling overcrowding.
-This new arrangement is expected to begin with the May 2007 timetable.

 Future

 Electrification of the City Line

-Formerly the only section of City Line route electrified was between Lime Street and Liverpool South Parkway, which is used by Virgin and London Midland Electric Multiple Units.
+Formerly the only section of City Line route electrified was between Lime Street and Liverpool South Parkway, which is used by Avanti West Coast and London Northwestern Railway Electric Multiple Units.
 The line from Liverpool to Manchester via Newton-le-Willows was electrified, along with the Liverpool–Wigan line, opening in early 2015.

 Four electrified tracks are operative from Broad Green Station to Huyton Station.
 This is to allow a fast uninterrupted service from Liverpool to Manchester and slower electric urban trains to operate on segregated tracks from Liverpool to Wigan.
 Merseyrail City Line trains run on this section of track.
 Northern Trains operate the trains on this electrified section of tracks.

 Bootle branch line

 The Canada Dock Branch line, also known as the Bootle branch line, is a line running from Edge Hill Junction in the east of the city in a long curve to Canada Dock in the north of the city.
 The line meets Merseyrail's Northern Line at a junction between Bank Hall and Bootle Oriel Road stations.
 The line's last remaining passenger services were withdrawn in 1977, however the line remains busy with freight to Seaforth Dock and its container terminal and Liverpool2 container terminal.

 If the line was reopened to passengers, it would allow the reopening of stations along its length: Spellow, Walton & Anfield, Breck Road, Tuebrook, Stanley and Edge Lane.
 The line from Edge Lane would continue through to Edge Hill station and terminate at Lime Street.

 Network Rail have investigated options for the Canada Dock Branch in their Route Utilisation Strategy for Merseyside and have concluded that the expected benefits do not justify the investment in new infrastructure.
 It had been suggested that Liverpool F.C. could assist in funding the reopening of this line to provide a direct link to their proposed extension of the Anfield stadium.

 The Department for Transport's Rail electrification document of July 2009, states that the route to Liverpool Docks will be electrified.
 The Canada Dock Branch Line is the only line into the docks.
 From the document: